Regular Black Holes from Proper-Time flow in Quantum Gravity and their Quasinormal modes, Shadow and Hawking radiation: Discussion and Conclusion

 Future work may involve extending the analysis to include polar perturbations, additional Standard Model fields in the Hawking radiation spectrum, and potential implications for gravitational wave observations of near-horizon quantum structure.

 \acknowledgments

-We would like to acknowledge A.Zhidenko for useful discussions.
+We would like to acknowledge A. Zhidenko and O. Stashko for useful discussions.
 The work of A. S. was supported by University of Catania and INFN Sezione di Catania.
 A.S. is grateful for the hospitality of the Institute of Physics at Silesian University.